lucybot/jammin/README.md

 })
 ```

-If you'd like more direct access, you can also access the underlying model:
+If you'd like to handle errors manually, you can also access the underlying model:

 ```js
 API.pets.model.findOneAndUpdate(...);